-Capital Gains tax in Australia is not a separate tax; it forms part of the income tax structure, with capital profits being added to taxable income and taxed at the taxpayer’s marginal rate.
+Capital Gains tax in Australia is not a separate tax; it forms part of the income tax structure, with capital profits (as calculated and adjusted) being added to taxable income and taxed at the taxpayer’s marginal rate.

 However the capital gains tax rules operate to modify the amount of capital profit which is included in a taxpayer’s income, the effect of which may reduce some or all of the tax on the transaction.
 In this sense it could be said that the capital gains tax rate differs from the usual tax rate.

 Additionally there are specific and common exemptions of certain kinds capital profit from tax, one of the most common of which are gains made on the sale of a principal place of residence.

 From 21 September 1999, a discount of the amount of the capital gain on which income tax is paid is available, subject to qualifying conditions including residence.